 - Find the 1⅝” x 47”strip.
 Fold in half, wrong sides together, and press to set a center crease.
 Just as you did above with the binding strips.

-- Starting at the center back, above the hanging pocket, slip the binding over the top raw edges of the of the bag.
+- Starting at the center back, above the hanging pocket, slip the binding over the top raw edges of the bag.
 Clip in place all the way around the top of the bag.
 For this step in particular, we do recommend clips over pins.

 - Keep the machine threaded with thread to best match the exterior fabric in the top and bobbin and with the stitch slightly lengthened.
 We continued to use the AcuFeed™ Flex built-in fabric feeding system on our Skyline S9.
 You could consider switching to a Walking foot.